 "One of the greatest benefits of growing perennials is that they live for several years, saving you time at the start of each gardening season," says Sears.
 "Since the life cycle of perennials is several years, they’re more resilient, develop stronger root systems, better the soil they inhabit, and promote healthy conditions for the plants around them."

 When planting this late in the year, you can plant seeds, bulbs, roots, or full plants.
 "Planting perennials in the fall as baby plants, such as the Ferry-Morse Fall Plantlings, allows you to enjoy them during the fall season and give them time to establish their root system before the winter months," says Sears.
-The key is to plant before the first frost and ensure that what you're planting can survive in your region by checking the USDA Plant Hardiness Zone Map.
+The key is to plant perennial bulbs before the first frost.
+Ensure that what you're planting can survive in your region by checking the USDA Plant Hardiness Zone Map.
 "Be sure to consult the map to find out what zone you are in and review the zone information on the seed packet, label, or website if buying online," says Sears.

 The Echinacea Cheyenne Spirit Coneflower is one of Spears’ favorite fall perennials to plant because “they are low maintenance and pollinators love them,” she says.
 These plants survive well over winter and are drought-tolerant.
 They grow best in full sun to partial shade.